x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/mobile-access/configure-email-on-mobile-phone.md

 - Exchange ActiveSync is enabled in your organization.

 > [!NOTE]
-> For device-specific information about setting up Microsoft Exchange-based email on a phone or tablet, see [Set up a mobile device using Office 365 for business](https://support.office.com/article/7dabb6cb-0046-40b6-81fe-767e0b1f014f).
+> For device-specific information about setting up Microsoft Exchange-based email on a phone or tablet, see [Set up a mobile device](https://support.office.com/article/7dabb6cb-0046-40b6-81fe-767e0b1f014f).

 ## Configure a mobile phone to use Exchange ActiveSync